learn-co-curriculum/react-component-lifecycle/README.md

 |:--------------------:|:---------:|:---------:|:----------------------:|:---------------------------------------------------:|:-------------------------------------------------------:|
 | `componentWillUnmount` |     no    |     no    |           no           | once, just before component is removed from the DOM | destroying any side effects set up in componentDidMount |

-## Suggested metaphors and narratives
-I think the use of a 'life and death' metaphor/narrative would work great here.
-We'll have to make sure we keep things light and friendly though, we don't want to dwell for too long on the more macabre stuff :smile:

 ## Resources